 Registration starts at 10 before those gathered leave at 11am to travel out of Castle Douglas led by Police Scotland Motorbikes and head along the A713 Galloway Tourist Route up to the Kenbridge where they will cross into New Galloway before travelling along the scenic Queens Way (A712) and arriving at Newton Stewart at approximately 12.30 pm.
 Before entering the carpark the route waves its way round the town and enter the car park via the town clock building and run along the Riverside Road before.

 Rotary is seeking the communities cooperation to come along with no entry fee this year but we will welcome a donation to the identified event charity.

 As usual there will be raffle tickets on sale with a first prize of £100.00 along with a range of other prizes.
-It was a terrific sight last year with almost 200 motorcycles entering the car park en-mass displaying a terrific range of machines including vintage, spanking new, two to four wheeler’s and everything in between so why not come along and have a blast at the same time.
-With the communities support last year Rotary donated all the profits back to the community and the bikers charity.
+It was a pleasing sight last year to receive those hardy bikers who persevered in the continuous downpour.
+We thank them all for giving support and hope that this year we may reach the target of 200 motorcycles entering the car park en-mass displaying a terrific range of machines including vintage, spanking new, two to four wheeler’s and everything in between.
+So why not come along and have a blast at the same time.
+Despite the washout last year we still managed to donate £500 to the Blood Bikes.

-Rotary looks forward to a great fun day with you.
+Rotary Newton Stewart looks forward to a great fun day with you.